 San Mateo has several office and commercial zones that also allow residential development.
-As a result, a significant number of projects in the last six years located in commercial or mixed-use zones have included a residential component.
+As a result, 90% of projects in the last five years located in commercial or mixed-use zones have included a residential component.
+The timeframe of five years (2019 to end of 2023) is used because it is most representative of the type of projects that are anticipated moving forward and best aligns with the current local and state regulatory environments (i.e., inclusionary requirements, density bonus).
 The only commercial zone that prohibits residential uses is the C-4 Service Commercial district, which includes uses such as auto repair and light industrial uses and encompasses less than 1% of the total commercial-zoned land within the city.
-The table below shows the number of approved projects on sites in commercial and mixed-use zones from 2019 - present.
+The table below shows the number of approved projects on sites in commercial and mixed-use zones over the last five years.